-James Thomson Callender (1758-1803), well known in his time as a political writer and newspaper editor, is remembered today chiefly for his series of newspaper articles alleging that Thomas Jefferson had children with Sally Hemings.
+James Thomson Callender (1758-1803), well known in his lifetime as a political writer and newspaper editor, is remembered today chiefly for his series of newspaper articles alleging that Thomas Jefferson had children with Sally Hemings.

-When Callender lost his job as the congressional reporter for the Philadelphia Gazette he turned to writing pamphlets supporting the Republican party cause, but he was continually in debt.
-Jefferson helped his journalist ally by securing him a position on the Republican paper, The Aurora, and provided him with money off and on for several years.
-Jefferson understood the power of the printed word to reach people and he did not stop Callender in his attacks against Federalist leaders.
+When Callender lost his job as the congressional reporter for the Philadelphia Gazette, he turned to writing pamphlets supporting the Republican party cause.
+Despite employment, he was continually in debt.
+Jefferson helped his journalist ally by securing him a position on the Republican paper, The Aurora, and provided him with money off and on for several years.3 Jefferson understood the power of the printed word to reach people and he did not stop Callender in his attacks against Federalist leaders.

-↑ Jefferson helped Callender financially in three ways.
-He helped him find work, he bought his pamphlets, and he gave money outright to him.
-The first payment to Callender made by Jefferson was for $15.14 for multiple copies of Callender's series of pamphlets History of the United States for 1796.
+3. Jefferson helped Callender financially in three ways.
+He helped him find work, he bought his pamphlets, and he gave him money outright.
+The first payment Jefferson made to Callender was for $15.14 for multiple copies of Callender's series of pamphlets entitled The History of the United States for 1796.
 See MB, 2:963, 2:975, 2:980, 2:1002, 2:1005, 2:1018, 2:1028, and 2:1042 Transcriptions of Jefferson's memorandum books for 1797, 1798, 1799, 1800, and 1801 are available at Founders Online.